Skip to main content

 Each of the structures describes a set of subfolders and a file name template which are used to store file versions, and it contains the following fields:

 • folder_path – a formatted path in Cerebro to the beginning of the project branch (usually it is the name of the project or project section), where the rules described in this structure will be applied.
+The value is a string containing a path or a list of paths.
 If the value is an empty string, then this structure contains default values for all projects and branches not described in other structures on this list;

 • task_activity – the name of the activity type, if file naming depends on it.
 An empty value also means that the described parameters automatically apply to any activity tasks.